-Established organization: An organization that has been in business for a period of time and is sufficiently successful to suggest likely continuation or permanence laid down.
+Figure 1.
+A Pictorial Representation: The Capability and Progress Model laid down.
 At this level, the growth may be steady but often suffers from awkwardness in dealing with outsiders and from lack of internal coordination.
 Entrepreneurial skills are gradually replaced by more professional management techniques and skills.